A Simple Clean Eating Meal Plan For Busy Professionals

 If you are not hitting the above recommendations, modify each meal by a small margin.
 Consume slightly less of the starchy carb at each sitting, and more of the vegetable if you are trying to lose weight.

 Do not change the number of meals you consume.
 You should still aim for 4-6 meals per day.
 This is critical.

 The higher the quality of the food, the more work your body has to do to digest and process it.

 Don't forget, this is more about creating a lifestyle, rather than simply following a 'diet.'

 Adding some form of exercise will also be extremely beneficial when following this lifestyle.
-Regular exercise can increase muscle mass, which can further increasing your metabolism and calorie burning potential.
+Regular exercise can increase muscle mass, which can further increase your metabolism and calorie burning potential.

 Using these methods, you can create a sustainable diet that works for you and your lifestyle.
 Don't make things complicated, diets truly are simple!